-School news is regularly updated via our various social media sites such as the school website (www.surbitonhigh.com) Facebook, Instagram and Twitter.
-There is a fortnightly Prep School newsletter which is emailed to all parents.
+School news is regularly updated via our various social media sites such as the school website (www.surbitonhigh.com) and on Twitter, Instagram and Facebook.
+There is also a Prep School newsletter twice every half term, which is emailed to all parents.